SicMundus86/ProjectivyIconPack/README.md

 I feel this may be a bug with the launcher itself.
 After applying/updating the icon pack, on occasion the projectivy launcher cache may show the wrong icons against applications in the "all apps" menu.
 Restarting your device should solve this.

+- ***"One of my apps just updated, and now the icon has reset and the app won’t open."***

+This happens because the app developer changed the apps  activity, so the icon is still mapped to an activity that no longer exists within the application.
+I've mentioned this to the projectivy dev, so hopefully it will be something that can be fixed in the launcher.

+### To fix it:

+1. **Remove the app from your category**
+   – Go into your category list and delete the app entry.

+2. **Add it back again**
+   – The application should now open correctly.
+   – You can manually reassign the icon if needed.

+3. **Raise a mapping issue on GitHub**
+   – Report the issue so the auto-mapping can be updated and restored in future releases.

 ---

 ## 🔴 Donating